WalletScrutiny/WalletScrutinyCom/_android/zam.wallet.md

 ## Verdict

 This wallet claims to have two versions or modes: CeFi (custodial) and DeFi (self-custodial).
-We searched github for the Zam appID of **zam.wallet** but did not find a relevant repository related to the Zam wallet.
+We searched Github for the Zam appID of **zam.wallet** but did not find a relevant repository related to the Zam wallet.

 There is a [linked repository](https://github.com/Zamzam-Technology/zamio_api_prototype) which appears to be a self-custodial prototype for a wallet api.

 The description reads as follows: